Happyr/Doctrine-Specification/docs/0-2-zend2.md

 ## Replacing the default repository type
 Doctrine integration with Zend Framework 2 can be achieved using the `DoctrineORM` bundle.
 This bundle contains configuration options for the repository factory.
-To replace the default repository type, provide a factory creating an instance of `Happyr\DoctrineSpecification\EntitySpecificationRepository` and any necessary configuration options.
+To replace the default repository type, provide a factory creating an instance of `Happyr\DoctrineSpecification\Repository\EntitySpecificationRepository` and any necessary configuration options.

 ```php
 // Application configuration